skylight-hq/microconsulting-platform-proposal/README.md

 All proposed personnel have significant experience and demonstrated expertise with the modern digital delivery practices and technology stack outlined in Sections 2.4.1 and 2.4.5, respectively.

-Note: Given the constraints of operating as a new startup (e.g., depth of resources), we can't guarantee the availability of the proposed key personnel due to the uncertain nature of when this proposal might result in a contract award.
+Note: Given the constraints of operating as a new startup (e.g., depth of resources), we can’t guarantee the availability of the proposed key personnel due to the uncertain nature of when this proposal might result in a contract award.
 In other words, they should be treated as representative of the types of talent that we will supply.
-Our startup constraints also mean that we can't fully provide alternates for each key individual listed above.
+Our startup constraints also mean that we can’t fully provide alternates for each key individual listed above.

 ### 2.6 Agency support

-What we'll need from the government in order to make this a success:
+What we’ll need from the government in order to make this a success:

 * A dedicated government product owner who is fully supported by influential executive project sponsors and wholly empowered to make product decisions (see [Play #6](https://playbook.cio.gov/#play6) in the U.S. Digital Services Playbook).
 * Determination to work in new ways such as building in the open, focusing on user needs first and foremost, and developing software using lean and agile methods.
 * Continuous engagement from your security personnel to help ensure security is built into the product at every step of the development process.
 * An interagency agreement with 18F for use of [cloud.gov](https://cloud.gov/) (recommended).
-(We're assuming that the proposed product will not be rated above a FISMA moderate impact level.)
+(We’re assuming that the proposed product will not be rated above a FISMA moderate impact level.)
 * Ability to use Mac computers in delivering work.
 * Access to facilities and equipment (including necessary credentials).